[,1] [,2] [,3]

 ## 3.9324 -17.5791

 11.4.6.
-SVD decomposition#
+SVD decomposition

 Given a real \(n\times m\) matrix \(\mathbf{X}\), its singular value decomposition (SVD) is given by \(\mathbf{X}=\mathbf{U} \mathbf{D} \mathbf{V}^T\), where \(\mathbf{D}\) is a \(p\times p\) diagonal matrix (with the singular values of \(\mathbf{X}\), \(d_{1,1}\ge\dots\ge d_{p,p}\ge 0\), \(p=\min\{n,m\}\)), and \(\mathbf{U}\) and \(\mathbf{V}\) are orthogonal matrices of dimensions \(n\times p\) and \(m\times p\), respectively.
+The corresponding svd function may not only be used to determine the solution to linear regression[7] but also to perform the principal component analysis[8].
+Namely, \(\mathbf{V}\) gives the eigenvectors of \(\mathbf{X}^T \mathbf{X}\).
+Assuming that \(\mathbf{X}\) is centred at \(\boldsymbol{0}\), the latter is precisely its scaled covariance matrix.

 Example 11.26